Immerse Kitchen and Bath Plumbing Fixtures Logo

 Menu Close

-The White House Bathrooms & Kitchen
+The White House Bathrooms

-lincoln-bathroom-1992-immerseThe first bathtub placed in the White House is widely believed to have had been installed in 1851 by President Millard Fillmore (1850-53).
+The first bathtub placed in The White House is widely believed to have been installed in 1851 by President Millard Fillmore (1850-53).
 James Madison (1809-17) is said to have had a bathtub installed in 1814, but the water had to be heated on a stove and carried in a bucket.
-And this bathtub didn’t get much use due to the fire set by the British August 24, 1814.
+Sadly, this bathtub didn’t get much use due to the fire set by the British on August 24, 1814.

-The White House kitchen is not as large as one might believe.
-With five full-time chefs, it is able to serve dinner to as many as 140 guests and hors d’oeuvres to more than 1,000.
-A substantial renovation funded by the New Deal Public Works Administration produced the largely stainless steel kitchen that welcomed Harry Truman to the presidential residence in 1945.white-house-kitchen
+The White House kitchen is not as large as one might believe, despite housing five full-time chefs, who serve dinner to as many as 140 guests and hors d’oeuvres to more than 1,000.

 Book your exclusive showroom tour!